 In Rev. Rul.
 88-31, 1988-1 C.B.
-302, the Service concluded that a taxpayer that held publicly traded stock and cash settlement contingent payment rights relating to that stock was subject to the rules of section 1092.
+302, the Service held that § 1092 applied to a taxpayer that held publicly traded stock and cash settlement contingent payment rights relating to that stock.
 A corporation had issued investment units, consisting of one common share and a separately tradeable contingent payment right, the value of which varied inversely with the market value of the underlying common stock.
 The contingent payment would be made to the holder two years after the date of issue of the right.
 The Service concluded that the contingent payment right was a property right separate from the common stock.
-It next determined that the right was a cash settlement put option under section 1234(c)(2).
-The contingent payment right also constituted an option for purposes of the stock straddle exception of section 1092(d)(3)(B)(I).
+It next determined that the right was a cash settlement put option under § 1234(c)(2).
+The contingent payment right also constituted an option for purposes of the stock straddle exception of § 1092(d)(3)(B)(i)(I).

-Similarly, in the instant case, the Instruments may be analyzed as cash settlement collars, that is, a combination of put and call options.
-If such an
+Similarly, in the instant case, the Instruments may be analyzed as cash settlement collars, that is, a combination of put and call options.4 If such an